RosettaDrone/rosettadrone/README.md

 2. In Android Studio, select **File->New->Import Project** and navigate to the downloaded folder.

 3. Sign up for the DJI Developer Program at https://developer.dji.com/mobile-sdk/ and sign up for an Application key.
+The package name should be sq.rogue.rosettadrone.

 4. Create a new file called keys.xml in the /values folder, and insert the following:
 ```